HomeBlog Home

 Address: 121 Hillsborough St #1762, Raleigh, NC 27603

-The Shephard's Table Soup Kitchen is a soup kitchen on Hillsborough Street in Downtown Raleigh that helps people experiencing homelessness and financial insecurity receive nutritious and warm meals.
+For over forty years, the Shepherd's Table Soup Kitchen has been a soup kitchen on Hillsborough Street in Downtown Raleigh that helps people experiencing homelessness and financial insecurity receive nutritious and warm meals.

 All volunteers must be at least 18 years old or at least 16 if accompanied by an adult.
 All interested volunteers must fill out the volunteer registration form on the website and wait to hear back from the volunteer coordinator.